-NEW THIS YEAR an exciting partnership with the Arts Council and Region 9 will bring the Young People’s Fine Arts Discovery Day to you!
-Your students can attend the concert at Memorial Auditorium and then travel to the incredible facilities at Region 9 Service Center (301 Loop 11, Wichita Falls) to experience fine art’s exhibits, presentations, and activities promoting discovery in the arts.
-Presentations will be give by local theatre companies, dance groups, music groups, as well as visual artists.
-These artists will provide an up-close and personal look at their specialty for your students to experience in a small group setting.
-The Fine Arts Discovery Day will run in concurrently with the Young Peoples Concert.
-Schedule options are listed here:
+NEW THIS YEAR was an exciting partnership with the Arts Council and Region 9 to bring our first annual Young People’s Fine Arts Discovery Day to over 425 students!
+Students experienced fine arts exhibits, presentations, and activities promoting discovery in the arts.
+These included origami, storytelling, square dancing, instrument demonstrations, and more!
+Local arts organizations provided an up-close and personal look at their specialty for students to experience in a small group setting.

 ADMISSION IS FREE in fulfillment of the WFSO’s mission to enrich, educate and entertain diverse audience in the Texoma community.
 We hope to foster an interest in live symphonic and choral music.
-A curriculum program has been developed to accompany this concert and is available on this page.
+Every year, we develop a curriculum for use by teachers as they see fit, that connects with both Texas State Standards, as well as the material for our performance.

 RESERVATIONS: Reservations for Young People’s Concert and Fine Arts Discovery Day will be handled on a first-come basis on receipt of your registration form.
-Approximately 3,000 people will attend the concerts, including 1,100 students from the Wichita Falls ISD.
 To accommodate varying schedules, two concerts have been scheduled.
 Each class must have their own teacher(s) and chaperone(s) in attendance.
 All efforts will be made to accommodate your first choice.
+In 2021 there will be a cap to how many students can attend the Fine Arts Discovery Day due to space allowances, so when the information is released, please register early!

 Narrator: Ken Smith